DiprajBista/ADS_599_Group-1-Capstone-Project/README.md

 We would like to express our gratitude to the following individuals and organizations whose contributions and resources have been invaluable to the success of this project:

 - **University of San Diego** for providing the academic foundation through the Applied Data Science Program.
-- **Professor Ann Marbut** for her guidance throughout the course.
+- **Professor Ebrahim Tarshizi** for his guidance throughout the course.
+- **FinBERT** for sentiment analysis of the financial text.
 - **spaCy** for the Named Entity Recognition (NER) tool used in this project.
 - **BeautifulSoup** and **Requests** libraries for web scraping functionality.
 - **scikit-learn** and **NMF/LSA/LDA** libraries for the machine learning and topic modeling components.
-- Open-source contributors who maintain the Python libraries that were crucial for this project.
+- Open-source contributors who maintain the Python libraries crucial for this project.